Federal Government Audits Of International Businesses

-From our offices in New York City, our attorneys have amassed up-to-date experience working with U.S. and international clients located in the Middle East, Europe and Asia, who do business in the United States.
-Our clients call on us for help with compliance, audits and investigations by the U.S. government.
-Whenever possible, we try to get a head start and prevent legal trouble by guiding our clients through the compliance process.
-And we are fluent in Arabic, Hebrew, Russian, and Spanish, which means that subtle details aren’t lost in translation.
+If you face an audit, you require attorneys with up-to-date experience working with U.S. and international clients located in the Middle East, Europe and Asia, who do business in the United States.
+The areas range from issues with compliance, audits and investigations by the U.S. government.
+If possible, it is better to seek to have a head start and prevent legal trouble by seeking guidance through the compliance process.
+Fluency in French, German, Russian, Hebrew Arabic and Spanish, means that subtle details will not be lost in translation.

 - The Foreign Corrupt Practices Act (FCPA) prohibits, among other things, bribing a foreign government official.
-In cases in which our client is accused of giving bribes, the federal government may seek to examine the business records over a period of years.
-But generally the government will require that the company to shoulder the bulk of the responsibility of discovering its own wrongdoing.
+If you or your business is accused of giving bribes, the federal government may seek to examine the business records over a period of years.
+But generally the government will require that the company shoulders the bulk of the responsibility of discovering its own wrongdoing.

 - The Office of Foreign Assets Control (OFAC) (part of the Treasury Department) requires that companies take measures to avoid selling to potential terrorists posing as customers.
 It can be difficult to distinguish among the long list of names in foreign languages on the government database.
-We can show that you have the right compliance procedures in place to prevent selling to potential terrorists and or other wrongdoers.
+You and your business must have the right compliance procedures in place to prevent selling to potential terrorists and or other wrongdoers.

-Our lawyers sift through these records to determine whether there is any merit to the government’s accusations; if there is, the gravity of the problem; and the extent of the company’s financial and operational liability.
-Then we formulate a response to the government to put the company in the best position possible under the circumstances.
+These issues require sifting through records to determine whether there is any merit to the government’s accusations; if there is, the gravity of the problem; and the extent of the company’s financial and operational liability must be determined.
+The key is to formulate a response to the government to put the company in the best position possible under the circumstances.

-- We prove to the government that businesses are compliant
+- Proving to the government that the business is compliant